tylermaule/tylermaule.github.io/_posts/2017-08-28-orcl-reflect.md

 ---
 layout: post
-title: "Trending Now (Pt.
-4): Imperfect Ratios"
+title: "In Retrospect: Internship at Oracle"
-date: 2017-08-21
+date: 2017-12-21
-categories: [Finance & Economics]
+categories: [Reflection]
 ---

 With wildly varying market capitalizations, dividend payments, and trading volumes, it's often difficult to objectively compare securities.
-Out of this difficulty, mathematicians and financial practitioners have developed an array of ratios to judge stocks and portfolios -- commonly known as performance indicators.
+Out of this difficulty, mathemeticians and financial practictioners have developed an array of ratios to judge stocks and portfolios -- commonly known as performance indicators.
 Here we'll take a look at a few risk-related indicators a high level, and implement them in Python when applicable.

 **Sharpe Ratio**